Aztorius/vita-webradios/README.md

 ## Limitations

-- Missing GUI => Soon (imgui, vita2d, SDL ?)
+- Missing GUI => imgui, vita2d, SDL ?
-- MP3 only => More formats soon
+- MP3 only
-- HTTPS not working => WIP
+- HTTPS not working
-- Crackling sounds => add a buffer and move things to their own threads
-- No info on media played => Soon
+- No info on media played